-- Minimum \$500.00 fine - Drug and alcohol counseling with an approved counselor - Disciplinary probation for an INDEFINITE period of time - Suspension from the residence halls - For athletes, the person found responsible for the violation will not be able to represent CSU on the field of play for a term equal to one full season.
-This suspension will be in effect for consecutive games, meets, matches or tournaments. - For all students, this means the person found responsible for this violation will not be able to represent CSU as an office holder, club member, musician, ministry participant or in any other extracurricular activity for a period equal to one full semester of scheduled events.
-This suspension will be in effect for consecutive events. - Notification of parents
+- Minimum \$250.00 fine - Drug and alcohol counseling with an approved counselor - Disciplinary probation for an INDEFINITE period of time - Suspension from the residence halls - For athletes, the person found responsible for the violation will not be able to represent CSU on the field of play for a term equal to one-fifth (20%) of the season's schedule.
+This suspension will be in effect for consecutive games, meets, matches or tournaments. - For all students, this means the person found responsible for this violation will not be able to represent CSU as an office holder, club member, musician, ministry participant or in any other extracurricular activity for a period equal to one-fifth (20%) of the semester's scheduled events.
+This suspension will be in effect for consecutive events. - Notification of parents or guardians